Cooranbong

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Cooranbong has 47 active public transport stops, all of which are bus stops.
-These stops are served by 37 different routes that together offer 312 weekly passenger trips.
-Transport accessibility in the area is rated as moderate, with residents typically living 420 meters away from the nearest stop.
-Most residents commute outwards due to its residential nature.
-Cars remain the dominant mode of transport, used by 95% of residents.
-On average, there are 1.6 vehicles per dwelling.
+These stops are serviced by 37 different routes that together provide 312 weekly passenger trips.
+The accessibility of these stops is rated as moderate, with residents typically living 420 meters away from the nearest stop.
+Most residents commute outwards from Cooranbong, and cars remain the dominant mode of transport at 95%.
+On average, there are 1.6 vehicles per dwelling in the area.
+According to the 2021 Census, 24.8% of residents work from home, which may be due to COVID-19 conditions.

 Frequently Asked Questions - Transport